ucb-bar/maveric-bringup/README.md

 - **Serial TL clock**
   - Always driven from FPGA FMC along with the rest of serial TL signals
-  - No impedance control, but serial TL traces are roughly length matched
+  - No impedance control, but serial TL traces are roughly length matched (yeah I know this is overkill)
 - **Core clock**
   - Can be driven by:
     1. FPGA via a regular GPIO pin over FMC